fire-eggs/DarkThumbs/README.md

 See the releases page for additional changes in earlier releases.

 # DarkThumbs
-Thumbnail preview for EPUB, MOBI, CBZ, CBR, RAR and ZIP image archives
+Thumbnail preview in Windows Explorer for EPUB, MOBI, CBZ, CBR, RAR and ZIP image archives

 ## Built with
 Visual Studio 2019 using Windows 10 SDK